Skip to main content

 a bride and three bridesmaids - they are in red bridesmaid dresses which perfectly compliment the green, white, orange and red bouquets that they are all holding

 Whilst many wedding florists in the UK have average prices that far exceed £500 and below, there are businesses like Bouquets n Bunches who specialise in smaller orders for couples working to a tighter budget.
-With an average wedding florist spend of £350, they were the perfect people to speak to about wedding flowers at the lower end of the scale.
+With an average wedding florist spend of £350, they were the perfect people to speak to couples with wedding flowers budgets at the lower end of the scale.

 Hannah from the team says, "We focus on small orders up to £500 as our ethos is providing affordable flowers for all.